LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

 #### Email Sender (10 points)

 A welcome email is sent to the user upon a new registration.
 A receipt email is also sent to the user after the "checkout" process from the basket page.
 Each email is fitting to the problem domain, and formatted professionally.
 The email consists of a custom greeting and personalization.

+#### Admin Dashboard (10 points)
+Admin Dashboard exists with a landing page directing users to Products Controller.
+An admin can execute full CRUD operations on the products.
+Only useres with a role of "Admin" can acess this page.
+Credentials to an admin account are provided to grader in canvas note.

 #### User Experience (10 points)
 HTML/CSS/SCSS is present across the site.
 Site is clean and professional looking.
 Pages are properly linked and the overall experience and flow of the site is usable.
 Site does not contain any unhandled exceptions.